AI

 During vendor evaluation: support quality testing, integration complexity analysis, partnership approach verification, actual customer reference calls with companies your size.

-After vendor selection: phased rollout plan, comprehensive training program, IT partnership agreement, feedback loop design, measurement framework.
+After vendor selection: phased rollout plan, thorough training program, IT partnership agreement, feedback loop design, measurement framework.

 Post-launch: regular performance reviews, continuous training updates, optimization based on usage patterns, support response tracking.